xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

   :penalties []})
 ```

-This strikes you as peculiar - you received no errors from your xtdb node upon submitting, but the ingested traveller doc has not returned a passport number.
+This strikes you as peculiar - you received no errors from your XTDB node upon submitting, but the ingested traveller doc has not returned a passport number.

 You are sure your query and ingest syntax is correct, but to check you try running the query again.
 This time you get the expected result: